cloudbrasil/api-systemmanager/doc/api.md

 <a name="Register+execute"></a>

 ### register.execute(params) ⇒ <code>promise.&lt;object&gt;</code> \| <code>boolean</code> \| <code>boolean</code> \| <code>object</code> \| <code>string</code>
-Method to find task by id
+Method to register a user

 **Kind**: instance method of [<code>Register</code>](#Register)
 **Returns**: <code>promise.&lt;object&gt;</code> - data<code>boolean</code> - data.success If the operation was successfully done (true|false)<code>boolean</code> - data.userAlreadyExists If the user already exists (true|false), if true, then the other information is not returned<code>object</code> - auth The full authentication data with session, if login is true.<code>string</code> - auth.redirectUrl The url to redirect.